Florajenner/sustainable-life/README.md

 As a returning visitor, you can expect to receive regular updates and articles on sustainable living practices that you can incorporate into your everyday life to help achieve sustainability.

-As a frequent user, you can expect to find our contact information effortlessly and conveniently for any questions or concerns you may have.
+As a frequent user, you can expect to find our contact information effortlessly for any questions or concerns you may have.

 Design
 ------